S3 method for class 'interval_index'

 print(ix2, max_elements = 3)

-#> Unnamed interval_index with 3 elements, default bounds [start, end].
+#> Unnamed interval_index with 3 elements, default query bounds [start, end].

 #>